-- 1. Add the Participant Locations layer and the Census block group layer to the ArcMap document - 2.
+- 1. Add the Participant Locations layer and the Census tract layer to the ArcMap document - 2.
 Open ArcToolbox and navigate to the Identity tool in the Analysis Tools -> Overlay toolbox - 3.
 Double-click the Identity tool - 4.
 Specify the Participant locations as the Input Features - 5.
-Specify the Census block group polygon layer as the Identity Features - 6.
+Specify the Census tract polygon layer as the Identity Features - 6.
 Specify the output name and location of the Output Feature Class - 7.
 Set JoinAttributes to ALL - 8.
 Click OK to execute the Identity

-The output feature class will have the Census block group IDs along with the median household income attached to the participant locations.
+The output feature class will have the Census tract IDs along with the median household income attached to the participant locations.